DL4Jets/DeepJetCore/PYPKG.md

 DeepJetCore
 ===========

-This is the latest (development) version of DeepJetCore currently available.
+This is the latest (development) release of the DeepJetCore Framework.

 ## Installation